God’s Silent Sovereign Hand

 Prayer: Father, sometimes it’s easy to forget You are in control.
 When I feel out of control, the last thing I want to do is surrender.
 I want to fix it.
 I want everything to be better and back to normal.
 Help me to surrender my doubts, questions and what ifs to You.
 Help me trust that You are sovereign and in control.
 To believe with all my heart that You alone are my deliverer.
 In Jesus’ name, amen.

-The edict Mordecai wrote on behalf of King Xerxes “granted the...
+The edict Mordecai wrote on behalf of King Xerxes “granted the Jews in every city the right...
 Read More

 Download the First 5 app to get the full experience